Stinging Nettle – Planting, Care And Tips

 The application of compost in spring promotes the abundance of flowers and prolongs the service life of the perennials, especially on poorer soils.

-The Indian nettle species can be reproduced in spring by sowing and in early spring by division.
+The stinging nettle species can be reproduced in spring by sowing and in early spring by division.
 Also the propagation by cuttings in early summer is possible without problems.
 All breeding forms should only be propagated vegetatively in order to maintain the purity of the variety.

 Diseases and pests